 Chapter 10 – Lobster Quadrille

-The Mock Turtle and the Gryphon dance to the Lobster Quadrille, while Alice recites (rather incorrectly) “‘Tis the Voice of the Lobster”.
-The Mock Turtle sings them “Beautiful Soup” during which the Gryphon drags Alice away for an impending trial.
+The Mock Turtle and the Gryphon dance to the Lobster Quadrille while Alice recites (somewhat incorrectly) “‘Tis the Voice of the Lobster”.
+The Mock Turtle sings them “Beautiful Soup”, during which the Gryphon drags Alice away for an impending trial.

 Chapter 11 – Who Stole the Tarts?

 Alice attends a trial whereby the Knave of Hearts is accused of stealing the Queen’s tarts.
-The jury is composed of various animals, including Bill the Lizard, the White Rabbit is the court’s trumpeter, and the judge is the King of Hearts.
+The jury comprises various animals, including Bill the Lizard, the White Rabbit, the court’s trumpeter, and the judge, the King of Hearts.
 During the proceedings, Alice finds that she is steadily growing larger.
-The dormouse scolds Alice and tells her she has no right to grow at such a rapid pace and take up all the air.
-Alice scoffs and calls the dormouse’s accusation ridiculous because everyone grows and she can’t help it.
+The dormouse scolds Alice and tells her she has no right to increase and take up all the air.
+Alice scoffs and calls the dormouse’s accusation ridiculous because everyone grows, and she can’t help it.
 Meanwhile, witnesses at the trial include the Hatter, who displeases and frustrates the King through his indirect answers to the questioning, and the Duchess’s cook.

 Chapter 12 – Alice’s Evidence

 Alice is then called up as a witness.
-She accidentally knocks over the jury box with the animals inside them and the King orders the animals be placed back into their seats before the trial continues.
+She accidentally knocks over the jury box with the animals inside them, and the King orders the animals to be placed back into their seats before the trial continues.
 The King and Queen order Alice to be gone, citing Rule 42 (“All persons more than a mile high to leave the court”), but Alice disputes their judgement and refuses to leave.
-She argues with the King and Queen of Hearts over the ridiculous proceedings, eventually refusing to hold her tongue.
-The Queen shouts her familiar “Off with her head!” but Alice is unafraid, calling them out as just a pack of cards; just as they start to swarm over her.
+She argues with the King and Queen of Hearts over the ridiculous proceedings, eventually rejecting to hold her tongue.
+The Queen shouts her familiar “Off with her head!” but Alice is unafraid, calling them out as just a pack of cards as they swarm over her.
 Alice’s sister wakes her up for tea, brushing what turns out to be some leaves and not a shower of playing cards from Alice’s face.
-Alice leaves her sister at the bank to imagine all the curious happenings for herself.
+Alice leaves her sister at the bank to imagine all the curious happenings.